Carrie Underwood Teases First Baby Bump Photo At Grand Ole Opry

 It is no secret that Carrie Underwood loves being on stage at the Grand Ole Opry.
 That is exactly where she was when she posted a photo of herself standing in the shadows waiting to go on stage.
-The Instagram picture not only shows how humbled she was to be back at the Opry, but it also revealed her first baby bump of her second pregnancy.
+The Instagram picture not only shows how humbled she was to be back at the Opry, but it also revealed the first baby bump of her second pregnancy.

 Underwood is seen standing off to the side waiting patiently for her turn to sing.
 She is looking very content to be there.
 Her dress is dotted with sparkles right over her baby belly.